celalkilnc/celalkilnc/README.md

 ###

-<p align="left">I am actively working as a jr. backend developer.
-I am also interested in frontend technologies</p>
+<p align="left">I am actively working as a web developer.
+I am also interested in AI technologies</p>

 ###